iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

   <td width="50%">
   <strong> (Examples, width, channel) tensor:</strong>
   <br><br/>
-  The first principal component is 550 times stronger than the second principal component. <strong>A darker pixel indicates a column with more light blue pixels.</strong> It is unclear how the network knows where the borders of the bounding box are.
+  The first principal component is 550 times stronger than the second principal component. <strong>A darker pixel indicates a column with more light blue pixels.</strong> It is unclear how CompressARC knows where the borders of the bounding box are.
   </td>
   <td width="50%"><img align="right" src="./resources/6d75e8bb_example_width_component_0.png"></td>
   </tr>